30 Most Instagrammable Places in NYC

 January 4, 2022

 Please note that this post may contain affiliate links and any sales made through such links will reward me a small commission – at no extra cost for you.

-Despite having lived in New York (a true New York local) for over 20 years, I can never get over how incredible the Brooklyn Bridge is and visit often.
+Despite having lived in New York (a true New York local) for over 25 years, I can never get over how incredible the Brooklyn Bridge is and visit often.
 No matter how many times I visit, it is still one of my

 What to Know: The bridge is just over a mile long and can be crossed in approximately 25 minutes.
 Make sure to take your time though, appreciating the skyline views.
 You can start at either end, however the views walking from Brooklyn to Manhattan are more scenic in my opinion.